 By checking your phone as one of the first activities in the morning, you are willingly starting your day on someone else’s terms.
 Got an angry email from a colleague?
 What about a confusing comment on social media?
 Or maybe it’s news about a politician saying something nonsensical again that makes your blood boil.

 Chaos breeds chaos, and order breeds order.
-Start your day off with positive momentum with a small win by making your damn bed.
+Start your day off with positive momentum.
+Give yourself a small win by making your damn bed.

 It doesn’t have to be perfect.
-I take no more than 60 seconds to make my bed, and that alone makes my bedroom a much more pleasant place to be.
-If it seems like a chore you’d rather not do, just practice doing it for a couple of weeks and you’ll soon feel like it’s not a big deal—because it really isn’t.
+I take no more than 60 seconds to make my bed, and that alone makes my bedroom a much more pleasant place to come home to and spend time in.
+If it seems like a chore you’d rather not do, just practice doing it for a couple of weeks.
+You’ll soon feel like it’s not a big deal—because it really isn’t.

-When you change in the morning, this also means throwing away your dirty clothes in the hamper and tidying anything else away in the closet.
+It’s all in the little things when it comes to battling chaos.
+When you change in the morning, throw your dirty clothes in the hamper and tidy anything else away in the closet.
 Champions don’t start their day with clothes on the floor and their room in disarray.

 Right after waking up, you probably use the toilet, and you’ll notice your urine is quite concentrated.
-Take this opportunity to rehydrate—water is really all you need.
+Take the morning as an opportunity to rehydrate—water is really all you need.
 If you choose coffee, keep in mind that caffeine inhibits antidiuretic hormone (ADH) release, resulting in diuresis, meaning your kidneys excrete more water than they would normally.

 I’ve noticed when I do this mobility and stretching routine every morning, I stand with better posture, have more energy, and simply feel better.
 These beneficial effects were even more dramatic when I had a long day in the operating room or clinic.
 Given the compounding effects of starting your day off with such a simple yet profound habit, it’s silly not to do this every morning.